webdevian/adonis-pug/readme.md

 ### Injection

-You can add variables into pug globally using the inject object (see above)
+You can add variables into pug globally using the globals object (see above)

 ## Middleware (Shield and Flash)